-Bounds has written extensively & produced a wide-range of video content about home improvement and housing for The Wall Street Journal as well as ABC News & CNBC.
-These assignments often find her wielding a chainsaw, weed-whacker or maul while reporting.
-Bounds coverage, including her first-person column“About the House,” can be found at the Web site Pure Shelter.
-She served as WSJ’s small business editor and columnist from 2004 to 2008 and as a WSJ reporter has chronicled the rise and fall of companies in many industries including fashion, travel, retail, marketing and media.
+At WSJ, Bounds also held a variety of content roles as editor and writer.
+She helped develop new product franchises such as the Weekend Journal section and pioneered and produced a popular home improvement column called "About the House."
+These assignments often found her wielding a chainsaw, weed-whacker or maul while reporting.
+She served as WSJ’s small business editor and columnist from 2004 to 2008 and as a WSJ reporter chronicled trajectories of companies in many industries including consumer products, fashion, travel, retail, marketing and media.

-Bounds' second non-fiction book, "Little Chapel on the River," was published June 28, 2005 in hardcover by HarperCollins' William Morrow imprint and in paperback by Harper in August, 2006.
+Bounds' second non-fiction book, "Little Chapel on the River," was published in 2005 in hardcover by HarperCollins' William Morrow imprint and in paperback by Harper in August, 2006.
 The book chronicles her experiences at an old Irish pub in New York's historic Hudson River Valley after the terrorist attacks of Sept.
 11, 2001.
 She contributed to the 2009 edition of "Now Write!
 Nonfiction."
-In 1998, Bounds co-authored the book: "Birds on the Couch: The Bird Shrink's Guide to Keeping Polly from Going Crackers and You Out of the Cuckoo's Nest" with Maryland bird psychologist, Ruth Hanessian.

-Bounds is a native of North Carolina and graduate of the University of North Carolina at Chapel Hill, where she currently is a member of the Board of Advisors for the UNC-Chapel Hill School of Journalism and Mass Communication.
-She served on the university's Board of Visitors from 2005 to 2009.
+A native of North Carolina and graduate of the University of North Carolina at Chapel Hill, Bounds is a past board member of the university's Board of Visitors and General Alumni Association.
+She currently lives in New York's Hudson River Valley.